 Continue reading to learn more about an AAS degree – its key difference from other available degrees, perks, kinds of careers that might be possible, requirements to be able to earn it, and examples of programs you might choose from.

 Key Difference Between an AA and AS

-Associate of Applied Science is similar to an Associate of Arts (AA) and Associate of Science (AS) in that all of them can be completed in just two years, or less if you attend an accelerated private college like Fremont College.
+Associate of Applied Science is similar to an Associate of Arts (AA) and Associate of Science (AS) in that all of them can be completed in just two years, or less if you attend an accelerated private college like Fremont University.
 They are all considered to be undergraduate degrees.
 After earning an AA, AS, or AAS degree, some students might choose to continue classes to earn their Bachelor’s degree (BA, or BS degree).

 You can apply to earn your AAS at a learning institution who offers this sort of degree.
 Some good examples include vocational schools, technical colleges and community colleges.
 It’s also at these types of schools where you can obtain AA and AS degrees.
 However, there are universities, too, that might offer a variety of Associate of Applied Science degrees.